sbow/Adafruit_Python_ST7789/README.md

 This library was created by modifying a similar library for the ILI9341 chip, such that it works with the new ST7789 based display.

-This library was not actually released by Adafruit - it's just heavily based on one.
+This library was not actually released by Adafruit - it's just heavily based on one, or actually two.

 See below for clear & easy instalation instructions.
 Install includes easy to use examples.